acute-technology-inc/aqvisa-grpc/config/schemas/ev/README.md

 └── ev.schema.json
 ```

 This main schema is the `ev.schema.json` file.
-It includes the subschemas from `common` and all directory named after the protocol name.
+It includes the subschemas from `common` and all directories named after the protocol name.

 For example, the configuration regarding `I2C` is in the [`i2c/`](https://github.com/acute-technology-inc/aqvisa-grpc/tree/main/config/schemas/ev/i2c) directory.